RayaanJIrani/team1-gui-db/README.md

 ```npm install --force```

 ```cd ..```
 3. Next, you will need to start up the database.
+Todo this, go to the usefulDocs folder and find the file named "DBGenerator.sql" and generate the database.
+Next go to the backend/knexfile.js and change my mysaql information to your database information.
 4. After this, you should start up the site.
 This can be done by using the following command:

 ```docker-compose up```